-Click here if you are interested paying to have your event featured on our weekly Fivelive with Louella?
+Click here if you are interested in paying to have your event featured on our weekly Fivelive events vlog.

 The festival opens with the popular stand-up comedian Paul Kerensa giving his Ho!
 Ho! slant on the coming Christmas season; Christopher Nicholson, author of the acclaimed novel, Winter, talks about his latest book, Among the Summer Snows; Dr. Keith Hooper explores Charles Dickens’ links with Wiltshire and a concert by folk group, The Yirdbards, celebrates the National Trust’s wild flower meadows of Great Clattinger.